Hello & Welcome!

-Active in SCBWI (San Diego chapter) and a particpant in the Highlights Foundation Nonfiction Master Class & nonfiction workshops with the Writing Barn (where I've taught as well!), I like to always keep improving my craft.
+Active in SCBWI (San Diego chapter) and a participant in the Highlights Foundation Nonfiction Master Class & nonfiction workshops with the Writing Barn, I like to always keep improving my craft.
+And I love to pay it forward and teach workshops on nonfiction kidlit for SCBWI and The Writing Barn.

 I have a great agent, Jenna Pocius of Red Fox Literary.